Funerals

 Hindu 12th-day death rites:

-The ritual to elevate the soul in “Patarloka,” also referred to as “Sapandikrana,” takes place on the twelfth day.
+The ritual to elevate the soul in “Patarloka,” also refer to as “Sapandikrana,” takes place on the twelfth day.
 The Top 5 Facts about Jain Funerals The soul unites with its forefathers at this point.
 You are all invited to the “Sapnekrana” event, family and friends.

 Tags: